Welcome & announcements

 Giving heed to the Word of God

-Strong Words for a Fragile Church - Rev. Nicholas Davelaar
+Behold! - Rev. Nicholas Davelaar

 Receiving signs and seals of God’s gracious promises in the Lord’s Supper